 This visual and sonic exhibition explores how art, science, and story can reflect inner topographies.
 Theorem is inspired by and expands upon the fine art book Theorem, a collaboration by artist Antonia Contro and poet Elizabeth Bradfield.

-Theorem began in the summer of 2017 when Contro and Bradfield began a collaborative exchange.
-Prompted by a book of Contro’s images, Bradfield responded in writing.
-Over the next two years, this exchange evolved into an evocative visual and lyric expression in book form.
-Spare images, distilled text, and the resonant space between investigate the legacy of secrets acquired in childhood and held through a life.
+Contro says, “Theorem began in the summer of 2017 when poet Elizabeth Bradfield and I decided to collaborate.
+Prompted by a book of my images, Bradfield responded in writing.
+Over the course of two years we shaped this exchange into an evocative visual, tactile, and lyric experience in book form.
+In Theorem, spare images, distilled text, and the resonant space between investigate the legacy of secrets acquired in childhood and held through a life.”

 Antonia Contro is an artist whose work ranges from drawing and painting to multimedia installations and concept-based collaborations that engage artists and practitioners from a variety of disciplines.
 Contro’s exhibitions include Tempus Fugit at American Philosophical Society Museum, Ex Libris at Chicago Cultural Center, Closed/Open at Newberry Library, and Descry at The Museum of Contemporary Photography.
-Contro’s work is in the Art Institute of Chicago, Hammer Museum, Harvard Art Museums, Menil Collection, Museum of Contemporary Art, New York Public Library, and other private and institutional collections.
+Contro’s work is in the Art Institute of Chicago, Hammer Museum, Harvard Art Museums, Menil Collection, Museum of Contemporary Art, New York Public Library, and other private and institutional collections. www.antoniacontro.com